 Titled The Unconscious Barriers to Workforce Quality, the seminar will take place from 8:45 a.m. – 3 p.m. on Tuesday, June 18 at the Embassy Suites in Little Rock.

-This unique collaboration includes the Arkansas Foundation for Medical Care, the Arkansas Hospital Association, the Arkansas Health Care Association, Community Health Centers of Arkansas, the Governor’s Quality Award Program and the Arkansas State Chamber of Commerce.
+This unique collaboration includes the Arkansas Foundation for Medical Care, the Arkansas Hospital Association, the Arkansas Health Care Association, American Data Network, Community Health Centers of Arkansas, the Governor’s Quality Award Program and the Arkansas State Chamber of Commerce.

 “This seminar has developed an excellent reputation for being a valuable professional development opportunity to study a topic that is relevant to all types of healthcare providers,” said Ray Hanley, president and chief executive officer of Arkansas Foundation for Medical Care.
 “Past topics focused on organizational excellence, patient-centered care, and improving key performance metrics have demonstrated practical applications of best practices across the industry.
 AFMC is a proud supporter of this annual event.”

 “We understand that partnerships like ours aren’t the norm across the country,” said Elisa White, vice president and general counsel at the Arkansas Hospital Association.
 “But the partnership only makes sense, and as such, has our continued commitment.”